-Nutritional labels for vitamins list 100% recommended daily value – how was it calculated – do you need more or less to prevent vitamin and mineral deficiencies or to promote optimum health?
+Nutritional labels for vitamins list 100% daily value (recommended daily intake), but do you know how the recommended daily value was calculated?
+Do you need more or less than 100% daily value to prevent vitamin and mineral deficiencies or to promote optimum health?

 - 100% Daily Value (DV) is based on outdated numbers for many vitamins and minerals

 - Updates to 100% DV of vitamins and minerals are infrequent and often inadequate

 - 100% DV is based on the amount required to prevent clinical vitamin and mineral deficiencies in 97% of healthy 25-year-old men that are 5’9″ and 145 lbs